Highlighted Transects

 PJ-BuckskinRun

 On the eastern slopes of the Pine Nut range, BuckskinRun supported 44 species, with Pinyon Jays the most frequently detected.
 Other frequently-detected conservation priorities included Sagebrush and Brewer's Sparrows and Gray Flycatcher.
+This transect was last surveyed in 2024 as a donor-supported transect – thank you!

 DS-BorderCorral

 Located along Nevada's southwestern border, DS-BorderCorral burned in 2023's King Fire.
-Fifteen species have been recorded here, particuarly Black-throated Sparrows, but also plenty of Bewick's Wrens, Cactus Wrens, Ash-throated Flycatchers, Scott's Orioles, and Ladder-backed Woodpeckers.
+Fifteen species have been recorded here, particularly Black-throated Sparrows, but also plenty of Bewick's Wrens, Cactus Wrens, Ash-throated Flycatchers, Scott's Orioles, and Ladder-backed Woodpeckers.

 CF-1665

 Up in the Carson Range west of Reno, almost 70 species have been detected on CF-1665, particularly Mountain Chickadee, Steller's Jay, robins, and Dark-eyed Juncos.
 There's no shortage of conservation priorities, either, including Olive-sided Flycatchers.
-This transect was last surveyed in 2022 as a donor-supported transect (thank you!), this site had been burned over much of its length.
+This transect was last surveyed in 2024 as a donor-supported transect (thank you!), this site had been burned over much of its length.

 SG-2019HendersonControl